 - 3.3.2.
 The principle of obtaining capital security and then of securing the best rate of return underpins all treasury investment decisions.
 The market that exists to support local authorities understands this and has evolved to develop products to match these requirements.
 Without in any way compromising the commitment to these principles the treasury team has begun a process of engagement to explore the merits and associated risks of alternatives to plain time- and call-deposits that match their security characteristics.
 There is a growing concern that a reducing pool of quality counter-parties, such as banks, is increasing the level of risk for the Authority and one possible response to this might be to develop the number of high-grade deposit takers, to increase diversification of investments and thereby reduce the overall concentration of risk of default. - 3.3.3.
-The financial year 2013/14 continued the challenging investment environment of previous years, namely low investment returns and continuing heightened levels of counterparty risk. - 3.3.4.
-Investment activity in 2013/14 conformed to the approved strategy and the Council experienced no liquidity issues in the year with an average monthly balance of £160.113m being maintained in temporary investments during the year.
+The financial year 2014/15 continued the challenging investment environment of previous years, namely low investment returns and continuing heightened levels of counterparty risk. - 3.3.4.
+Investment activity in 2014/15 conformed to the approved strategy and the Council experienced no liquidity issues in the year with an average monthly balance of £135.695m being maintained in temporary investments during the year.
 Part of this sum is made up of core balances such as provisions and reserves set aside and cash balances that can if necessary be invested for longer periods to take advantage of favourable interest rates and to hedge against future rate movements. - 3.3.5.
 Available funds were invested for differing periods, to match anticipated movements in the Council's daily cash flows commensurate with achieving best value and based on forecasts of interest rate trends.
 The primary aim is to ensure the capital security of the Council's investments and then to secure the best rate of return. - 3.3.6.
-Investment of the Council's cash balances is governed by the Guidance on Local Government Investments which has been issued by the Communities and Local Government Office (CLG). - 3.3.7.
+Investment of the Council's cash balances is governed by the Guidance on Local Government Investments which has been issued by the Communities and Local Government Office. - 3.3.7.
 The guidance requires certain investment policy parameters to be set within the annual Treasury Management Investment Strategy approved by Council.

-Investment activity during the year conformed to this approved strategy and sufficient liquidity was maintained for the Council's cash flow requirements.

-3.3.8.
-For the year April 2013 to March 2014, deposits totalling £954.715m were invested at an average investment rate of 0.40% compared to the benchmark rate of 0.35% for the year.
-This rate of return only considers cash invested during this twelve month period and not cash invested earlier that matured in this period.
-During the year the Council maintained an average monthly balance of £160.113m and the investments outstanding at 31st March 2014 were £115.0m.
-These were invested as follows: UK banks £95.0m; other UK local authorities £20.0m.
+Investment activity during the year conformed to this approved strategy and sufficient liquidity was maintained for the Council's cash flow requirements. - 3.3.8.
+For the year April 2014 to March 2015, deposits totalling £885.940m were invested at an average investment rate of 0.45% compared to the benchmark rate of 0.36% for the year.
+During the year the Council maintained an average monthly balance of £135.695m and the investments outstanding at 31st March 2015 were £101.065m.
+These were invested as follows: UK banks £85.0m; UK local authorities £10.0m and AAA rated Money Market Funds £6.065m.